kyunas96/pxClone/README.md

   }
   ```

-  * To make a hover feature for images I had to overlay a div over the image that displayed on hover and position the hover components at both the top and the bottom of the image.
+  * To make a hover feature for images I had to overlay a div over the image that displayed on hover and position a title on the top and picture interactions on the bottom.

   ```scss
   .image-hover {